 I love recommending Sorry! because it’s a game so many people remember from their childhood.
 It’s a perfect choice that mixes fun with cognitive benefits.
 As a caregiver in Parma Heights, I’ve seen how this classic game brings smiles to seniors’ faces while helping to sharpen their minds.

 Sorry! helps seniors practice counting and strategic thinking in a relaxed setting.
 The rules are easy to learn, making it accessible for players of all abilities.
-What I appreciate most is how the game encourages friendly competition without ever feeling too intense.
+The game encourages friendly competition without ever feeling too intense.
 It’s all about having a good time together.

 Dominoes: Easy and Fun for Groups

-Dominoes has always been a favorite among the seniors I work with, and for good reason.
-I’ve seen how this simple game can bring so much joy to groups of all sizes.
+Dominoes has always been a favorite among the seniors I work with.
 The tiles are easy for hands to manage, and the rules are straightforward enough for anyone to learn quickly.

 One of the best things about dominoes is its versatility.
 You can play a simple one-on-one game or a more social group game.
-Many senior centers enjoy variations like Mexican Train or Chickenfoot because they are perfect for larger groups and encourage a lot of friendly interaction.
+Many senior centers enjoy variations like Mexican Train, which is perfect for larger groups and encourages a lot of friendly interaction.
 It’s a wonderful way to stimulate the mind with strategy while strengthening social bonds.

 Chess: Stimulates Strategic Thinking